Start:Jul 02, 2025

 See where that takes you.
 It's not meant to go much farther than a short conversation.
 The point is to notice that there are friendly people out there who, if given the chance, could be very encouraging.

-It's a great way to find encouragement.
-How willing are you to make the effort?
+How willing are you to make the effort to be heard?

 Step 9